WXSD-Sales/Nodejs-Integration-Refresh/README.md

 2. npm start

 Environment Variables:
 Please review the ``env.sample`` file and **edit the values to include the integration client_id and secret from the Getting Started step.**  If you used a different redirect_uri or scopes from the Getting Started step, then you'll need to edit those values here as well, or set them as environment variables via your preferred method.
-For example, you can run the following in a unix terminal to set the environment variables in that local terminal window:<br>
- ``>>>username$ source sample_environ_vars.sh``

-Running the App from the terminal:<br>
-``>>>username$ python app.py --debug``
+Then rename the ``env.sample`` to ``.env`` and run the app using ``npm start``

 # About the App